EmilyGraceSeville7cf/csharp-nettype-util/README.md

 ## Examples

 - `nettype --help` - outputs help and exits
-- `nettype --assembly My.dll --types 'SomeNamespace.A;SomeNamespace.B' --members 'SampleMethod'` - prints all SomeNamespace.A SomeNamespace.B type members in My.dll
+- `nettype --assembly My.dll --types 'SomeNamespace.A|SomeNamespace.B' --members 'SampleMethod'` - prints all SomeNamespace.A SomeNamespace.B type members in My.dll
 - `nettype --assembly My.dll --types '@class' --members '@field|@property'` - prints all fields and properties in all classes in My.dll

 [`try on repl.it`](https://replit.com/@AlvinSeville7cf/CSharp-Exercise-Other-Terminal-reflection-client)